junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Mr. Comer moved to suspend the rules and pass the bill, as amended.
 - 2017-05-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 239). (text: CR H2983)
 - 2017-05-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 239).(text: CR H2983)
+- 2017-05-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.